Turkish Canadians: Internment of 1914

 At least three of those detained died, two went insane, six returned to Turkey and 43 remained in Canada.
 Another part immigrated to America, Michigan, where they worked in the Ford factory.
 The name of one of the dead is Alex Hassan, whose real name is most likely Ali Hassan, but the Canadians changed his name for easier pronunciation.
 They served in the construction of the camp in which they remained.
 But some of them were later released, with the obligation to work, as during the war, the economy of factories increased and the government needed manpower.
 The names of some of 16 Muslims in Mount Hope Cemetery are believed to belong to them.
 Five of them died in 1916 and 1918.
 In 2014, the Turkish consul of Canada visited the cemetery.
-Some people, especially the Canadian-Armenian community had claimed that it is a political act and created online petition to “stop the fake monument.”
+Some people, especially the Canadian-Armenian community had claimed that it is a political act and created online petition to “stop the fake monument”.

 The Muslim plot of the Mount Hope cemetery exists since 1912 and seven names belong to men that died before the 1914 events.
 Many added that before a century, everyone in the Ottoman empire was known as “Turk”.
 Seven of the graves belonged to men that died before the 1914 events.
 These actions tried to prevent a memorial plaque describing the events of 1914 from being erected on the site.
 According to an Armenian, “identifying (those buried in the plot) with Turkey and the Turkish government would be an injustice.”
 He also claimed that the buried people are actually Alevi Muslims, “the idea of having a monument endorsed by the Turkish government that incorrectly labels Alevi as though they were Turks is a “real injustice”, For many this was a Turcophobic act.
 There were claims that this was similar to the Armenian genocide denial.
 Barçın Yinanç wrote "it would have been much wiser to come and attend the ceremony and perhaps give messages or letters to the Turkish ambassador, asking the Turkish state to show the same sensitivity to the thousands of dead Armenians".

-Turkish migration from the Republic of Turkey
+Migration from the Republic of Turkey

 In the late 1950s and early 1960s, the government of Turkey encouraged and financially supported Turkish students to study in Canada.
 Thus, the early 1960s consisted primarily of students and professionals, especially doctors and engineers.
 Significant Turkish immigration began during the 1960s and 1970s; most Turks went to Canada for educational and economic opportunities.
 According to the 1972 Canada census there were 9,342 Turkish-born persons living in Canada.

-Turkish migration from the Balkans
+Migration from the Balkans

 Bulgaria

 In the 1980s Turkish Bulgarians were fleeing from the Bulgarisation policies, known as the so-called "Revival Process", which targeted the Turkish minority group; consequently, many arrived in Canada as refugees.
 In addition, Turkish Bulgarian refugees who had originally settled in Sweden and then returned to Bulgaria in the 1990s were forced to flee again and sought life in Western countries such as Canada, England, the United States, Turkey and Germany.